Skip to main content

 deploy();

-This code reads the bytecode from the MyContractBytecode.bin file and creates a new contract object using the ABI and bytecode.
-And, as an optional step, it estimates the gas that will be used to deploy the smart contract.
-It then deploys the contract to the Ganache network.
-It also saves the address inside the file MyContractAddress.bin which we be used when interacting with the contract.
+This code reads the bytecode from the MyContractBytecode.bin file and the ABI from the MyContractAbi.json file and uses these values to instantiate a new contract object.
+This example also includes the optional step of estimating the gas that will be used to deploy the smart contract.
+It then deploys the contract to the development network.
+Finally, it saves the address of the deployed contract in the MyContractAddress.txt file, which will be used when interacting with the contract.

 Run the following command to deploy the smart contract: